asalih/soba/README.md

 ﻿# SoBa

-clients and servers connects to the balancer.
+Clients and servers connects to the balancer.
 It passes data coming from clients to the server in order.

 executing test.bat;
   - start balancer